Pre-Seed and Beyond...

 Wiser.org, formerly WiserEarth.org, was a user-generated online community space, one of the first social networks for environmental sustainability and social change.
 The site mapped and connected non-governmental organizations (NGOs), businesses, governments, groups, and individuals addressing global issues such as climate change, poverty, the environment, peace, water, hunger, social justice, conservation, human rights, and more.

-The Internet Archive, a 501c3 non-profit, is building a digital library of Internet sites and other cultural artifacts - books, film, video, software, and more - in digital form.
-I work with the organization on fundraising, acquisitions, and strategy.
+The Internet Archive, a 501c3 non-profit with a mission of making "Universal Access to All Knowledge." the Archive is building a digital library of Internet sites (you've probably used the Wayback Machine) and other cultural artifacts - books, film, video, software, and more - in digital form.
+I worked with the organization's founder on major gift fundraising strategies and two acquisitions.